 Overview

-During the MA in Music and Cultural History offered by University College Cork you will be presented with the opportunity to acquire and develop core musicological skills, including research techniques, the critical editing of music, and the close reading and analysis of musical texts.
-You will also engage with some of the most exciting developments in recent music scholarship, including:
+During the Music and Cultural History course offered by University College Cork you will be presented with the opportunity to acquire and develop core musicological skills, including research techniques, the critical editing of music, and the close reading and analysis of musical texts.

 Courses include: